-1. Economy, Employment And Economic Infrastructure National Development Plan Objective 3: Economy and Employment.
+1. Econo Economy, Employment And Economic Infrastructure National Development Plan Objective 3: Economy and Employment.
 Spatially the focus is on reducing the cost of living, increasing the standard of living of the poor and removing constraints on economic growth and development.
 Objective 4: Economic infrastructure.
 In terms of spatial planning the emphasis is placed on consolidating and expanding transport and logistics infrastructure and improving public transport.
-National Outcome 4: Decent Employment Through Inclusive Economic Growth outcomes Output 1: Faster and sustainable inclusive growth Output 2: More labour absorbing growth Output 3: Multi-pronged strategy to reduce youth unemployment Output 4: Increased competitiveness, to raise net exports, grow trade as a share of world trade and improve its composition Output 5: Improved cost structure in the economy Output 7: Implementation of the expanded public works programme Output 7: Implementation of the expanded public works programme Output 7: Implementation of the expanded public works programme Output 7: Inplementation of the expanded public works programme Output 1: Establish a credible institutional mechanism for skills planning Output 2: Increase access to programmes leading to intermediate and high level learning Output 3: Increase access to occupationally-directed programmes in needed areas and thereby expand the availability of intermediate level skills Output 4: Increase access to high level occupationally-directed programmes in needed areas Output 5: Research, development and innovation in human capital for a growing knowledge economy Output 2: Ensure reliable generation, distribution and transmission of electricity Output 3: To ensure the maintenance and strategic expansion of our road and rail network, and the operational efficiency, capacity and competitiveness of sea ports.
-Output 4: Maintenance and supply availability of our bulk water infrastructure Output 4: Maintenance and supply availability of our bulk water infrastructure Output 5: Communication and Information technology Output 6: Develop a set of operational indicators for each segment Gauteng Multi-Pillar Program RE-INDUSTRIALISE GAUTENG AND SOUTH AFRICA: re-build the manufacturing sector in Gauteng, increasing manufacturing output and increasing employment in manufacturing and related up and downstream sectors.
+National outcomes Outcome 4: Decent Employment Through Inclusive Economic Growth Output 1: Faster and sustainable inclusive growth Output 2: More labour absorbing growth Output 3: Multi-pronged strategy to reduce youth unemployment Output 4: Increased competitiveness, to raise net exports, grow trade as a share of world trade and improve its composition Output 5: Improved cost structure in the economy Output 6: Improved support to small business and cooperatives Output 7: Implementation of the expanded public works programme Outcome 5: A Skilled and Capable Workforce to Support Inclusive Growth Output 1: Establish a credible institutional mechanism for skills planning Output 2: Increase access to programmes leading to intermediate and high level learning Output 3: Increase access to occupationally-directed programmes in needed areas and thereby expand the availability of intermediate level skills Output 4: Increase access to high level occupationally-directed programmes in needed areas Output 5: Research, development and innovation in human capital for a growing knowledge economy

+Outcome 6: An Efficient, Competitive and Responsive Economic Infrastructure Network Output 1: Improving Competition and Regulation Output 2: Ensure reliable generation, distribution and transmission of electricity Output 3: To ensure the maintenance and strategic expansion of our road and rail network, and the operational efficiency, capacity and competitiveness of sea ports.
+Output 4: Maintenance and supply availability of our bulk water infrastructure Output 5: Communication and Information technology Output 6: Develop a set of operational indicators for each segment Gauteng Multi-Pillar Program RE-INDUSTRIALISE GAUTENG AND SOUTH AFRICA: re-build the manufacturing sector in Gauteng, increasing manufacturing output and increasing employment in manufacturing and related up and downstream sectors.
 TAKE THE LEAD IN AFRICA'S NEW INDUSTRIAL REVOLUTION: Entrench and expand on Gauteng's status as the Gateway to Africa to realise the economic opportunities offered by the continent.
 MODERNISATION OF THE ECONOMY: Focus on economic modernisation through deployment of research, innovation science and green technology RADICAL ECONOMIC TRANSFORMATION: Interventions in key sectors of the economy to unlock growth and employment potential and bring in blacks, youth and women and revitalise township economy.

-2. Protection Of The Environment National Development Plan Objective 5: Environmental sustainability and resilience The focus is on environmental sustainability and resilience in the face of change through an equitable transition to a low-carbon economy, which will also have implications on spatial planning and development in Merafong.
+2. Protection Of The Environment National Development Plan Objective 5: Environmental sustainability and resilience ■ The focus is on environmental sustainability and resilience in the face of change through an equitable transition to a low-carbon economy, which will also have implications on spatial planning and development in Merafong.
 National outcomes Outcome 10: Protection and Enhancement of Environmental Assets and Natural Resources Output 1: Enhanced quality and quantity of water resources Output 2: Reduced greenhouse gas emissions, climate change impacts and improved air/atmospheric quality Output 3: Sustainable environmental management Output 4: Protected biodiversity